bdxpert/aws-paramstore/README.md

 # aws-paramstore
-AWS paramstore integration with SpringBoot
+AWS paramstore integration with SpringBoot at startup